The Loch Ness Monster Might Actually Be A Giant Eel, Say Biologists

 It makes perfect sense: at least one species of eel migrates from the Bahamas, thousands of miles across the ocean to the lakes and rivers of Scotland, to spawn.

 “There is a very significant amount of eel DNA.
 Eels are very plentiful in Loch Ness, with eel DNA found at pretty much every location sampled – there are a lot of them.
-So – are they giant eels?,” Professor Gemmell asked.
+So – are they giant eels?”
+Professor Gemmell asked.

-Gemmell admits that his data isn’t complete enough to reveal the size of the eels that could inhabit the lake.
+Gemmell admitted that his data isn’t complete enough to reveal the size of the eels that could inhabit the lake.

 Also found in the lake was DNA from humans, dogs, sheep, cattle, deer, badgers, rabbits, voles and birds.